 - Users of the facility do so at their own risk.
 The City shall not be liable for any injury or damage caused by any dog in the off-leash area

 - The off-leash dog area is for dogs, their handlers and those accompanying them.
 No other use is allowed.

-- Dogs must be under control of their handler and in view of their handler at all times.
+- Dogs must be always under control of their handler and in view of their handler

-The Kelowna Dog Association is a group of citizens working to make Kelowna a better place for dogs and their families.
+For more information on dog parks in Kelowna, follow the Kelowna Dog Association on social media.
+The association consists of a group of citizens working to make Kelowna a better place for dogs and their families.